iBreakProd/opex-v2/README.md

 ## Engine Architecture (Deep Dive)

 The `apps/engine` service is the core of Opex-v2.
-It sits asynchronously behind a Redis Stream message broker (`stream:app:info`).
+It operates asynchronously utilizing a Redis Stream message broker (`stream:app:info`).

 ### Sequential State Machine
-Because the engine holds the active state in memory for performance, it operates basically as a single-threaded consumer of the unified Redis Stream.
+The engine holds the active state in memory for performance, operating as a single-threaded consumer of the unified Redis Stream.
 This ensures strict ordering of events:
 1. Trade Opens
 2. Trade Closes
 3. Price Updates (Liquidation checks)

 ### Recovery & Resilience
-In the event of an engine crash, rebuilding state from a massive Postgres ledger is slow.
-Instead:
+To optimize recovery time in the event of an engine restart:
-- Every 5 seconds, the engine serializes its entire memory map (Prices, Open Orders, User Balances, Last Stream ID) and upserts it as a single JSON blob into **MongoDB**.
+- Every 5 seconds, the engine serializes its memory map (Prices, Open Orders, User Balances, Last Stream ID) and upserts it as a single JSON blob into **MongoDB**.
 - On startup, the engine queries MongoDB for the last snapshot.
-- It then queries the Redis Stream to replay only the events (from the last consumed ID) that happened *after* the snapshot was taken, achieving virtually instant recovery.
+- It then queries the Redis Stream to replay only the events (from the last consumed ID) that happened *after* the snapshot was taken, achieving rapid recovery.

 ---